 2004 - Present

-The Roosevelt dime debuted in 1946 to honor President Franklin D. Roosevelt.
-He died in April 1945 after leading America through the Great Depression and World War II.
-Chief Engraver John R. Sinnock designed the coin featuring Roosevelt’s portrait.
+The Roosevelt dime debuted in January 1946 to honor President Franklin D. Roosevelt, who had died the previous April after leading the nation through the Great Depression and World War II.
+Chief Engraver John R. Sinnock designed both the obverse portrait and the reverse symbols that remain on the coin to this day.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List